banzaicloud/pke/docs/vagrant.md

 To install Vagrant on a macOS, complete the following steps:

 1. Install VirtualBox: `brew cask install virtualbox`
-    > You may need to download VirtualBox 6.0 manually, because [VirtualBox 6.1 support](https://github.com/hashicorp/vagrant/pull/11250) is not yet released (as of early 2020).
+    > You may need to download VirtualBox 6.0 manually, because [VirtualBox 6.1 support](https://github.com/hashicorp/vagrant/pull/11250) of Vagrant is not yet released (as of early 2020).
 1. Install Vagrant: `brew cask install vagrant`
 1. Install the vagrant-vbguest plugin `vagrant plugin install vagrant-vbguest`
 1. Clone the PKE repository.
 If you do not have git installed, you can also [download and unzip it into the pke directory](https://github.com/banzaicloud/pke/releases/latest):